-Other common examples of hospital negligence include refusal to admit a seriously injured/ill patient, improperly interpreted diagnostic testing, failure to perform diagnostic testing, misdiagnosis of the patient, negligently performed surgery, hospital infections, hospital-acquired conditions, falls, and other crucial errors.
+Other common examples include refusal to admit a seriously injured/ill patient, improperly interpreted diagnostic testing, failure to perform diagnostic testing, misdiagnosis of the patient, negligently performed surgery, hospital infections, hospital-acquired conditions, falls, and other crucial errors.

-If you or someone you know has been a victim of hospital negligence in Philadelphia, contact our Philadelphia Hospital Negligence Attorney immediately to discuss your options at no charge.
+If you or someone you know has been a victim of hospital negligence in Philadelphia, contact our hospital negligence attorneys immediately to discuss your options at no charge.
 Time limitations apply to your potential malpractice claims, so do not delay in contacting a lawyer to get help understanding hospital negligence claims and find out what your legal options are.